department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 ## Design tokens

 All components should be connected to the VADS Component Library styles & variables.

+{% include component-example.html alt="Design token not applied in Figma." file="/images/about/designers/figma/token-not-applied.png" caption="An Auto layout value that is not using a token." %}
+{% include component-example.html alt="Design token applied in Figma." file="/images/about/designers/figma/token-applied.png" caption="An Auto layout value that is correctly using a token." %}

-* All components should be connected to the proper style or variable/token
+* All components should be connected to the proper style or variable/token.
 * **Colors:** Connected to the correct color token (not primitive!) found in the local variables library.
 * **Typography:** Connected to the correct text style found under local styles.
 * **Spacing:** Connected to the correct spacing token or primitive.